Governance of Online Speech in the Age of Platforms

 In China, domestic platforms such as WeChat, Weibo, and Toutiao have become the mediators, gatekeepers, and governors of online news and information.
-They are not only cooperating but collaborating with the Chinese state in Internet governance guiding and controlling public opinion.
+In order to perform this role, platforms have to work closely with the Chinese state in guiding and controlling public opinion.

-The workshop will gather together a number of academics working in relevant areas to discuss this current and important topic (information about other participants is to be confirmed and updated).
+The workshop will gather together a number of academics working in related areas to discuss this highly topical and immensely important issue.

 Wang Jufang, PhD candidate in Media and Communication, Warwick University, and former vice-director of news of CRI Online

 Denis Galligan, Emeritus Professor of Socio-Legal Studies and Director of Programmes, Foundation for Law, Justice and Society, Oxford

 Roxana Radu, Postdoctoral Researcher at the University of Oxford’s Programme in Comparative Media Law and Policy

 Ralph Schroeder, Professor in Social Science of the Internet, Oxford Internet Institute, and director of its MSc programme in Social Science of the Internet